Hackney North (UK Parliament constituency): History

 Elections have been held here since Simon de Montfort's Parliament in 1265 for the county constituency of Middlesex.

-Under the Great Reform Act of 1832 and from then onward, Hackney formed part of the new Parliamentary Borough of Tower Hamlets.
+Under the Reform Act 1832 and from then onward, Hackney formed part of the new parliamentary borough of Tower Hamlets.
 This much larger area than today's borough with that name was only divided with the creation of the two seat constituency of Hackney at the 1868 general election, comprising the large parishes of Bethnal Green and Shoreditch.
-This was a creation of the Second Reform Act or the officially termed Representation of the People Act, 1867.
+This was a creation of the Second Reform Act or the officially termed Representation of the People Act 1867.
 Hackney's increased democratic representation provided suffrage for the first time to working-class men but was originally intended to increase the number of seats held in the House of Commons by the Conservative Party.

-The constituency was created under the Redistribution of Seats Act, 1885 when the two-member Parliamentary Borough of Hackney was split into three single-member divisions.
+The constituency was created under the Redistribution of Seats Act 1885 when the two-member Parliamentary Borough of Hackney was split into three single-member divisions.
 The seat, officially the Northern Division of the Parliamentary Borough of Hackney was first contested at the 1885 general election.
-The constituency was abolished under the Representation of the People Act, 1948 for the 1950 general election, when it was largely replaced by the new Hackney North and Stoke Newington constituency.
+The constituency was abolished under the Representation of the People Act 1948 for the 1950 general election, when it was largely replaced by the new Hackney North and Stoke Newington constituency.